-They take less care in what you are doing.
-By demanding their employees produce 'Z' number of parts in an hour when they should be only making 'X' in an hour, to produce a quality RV.
+They take less care in what employees are doing.
+By demanding their employees produce 'Z' number of parts in an hour when they should be only making 'X' in an hour, to build a quality RV.

 They cut back on the number of inspection points because quality control inspectors cost money.

 The end-user is never going to see what's behind that wall anyhow, right?